So what is the TLC exactly?

 We are your resource for any help you might want in your courses at Cumberlands, whether you are on campus or in a far away land.
-We offer our services both in-person in our space at Leuker 110, but also virtually.
+We offer our services both in-person in our space in the Patriot Success Center (basement of the Grover M. Hermann Library), but also virtually.
 Those services include workshops, resources, study groups (yes, including virtual study groups), and tutoring.
 We are here whether you simply want to do your best or if you are completely overwhelmed and confused.

 What are Academic Fellows?

 Academic Fellows are our rock-star team of students and staff who are here to help you navigate your courses.
 The Fellows organize study groups and events, and are also available for individual or group tutoring.
 They are also here to offer the occasional snack, warm welcome, chat about how to contact faculty, or even commiserate on homesickness.
 In short, we are a very friendly group who want nothing more than to make your program a little easier.